Notifications from Other Local Authorities

 The notification must include the address where the child is currently placed.

-Merton must maintain a register of Looked After children for whom it is responsible and all looked after children placed in its area, including those children who are the responsibility of another neighbouring local authority.
+Merton will maintain a register of Looked After children for whom it is responsible and all looked after children placed in its area, including those children who are the responsibility of another neighbouring local authority.

 Under the Children's Homes and Looked after Children (Miscellaneous Amendments) (England) Regulations 2013, the Manager of a children's home must notify without delay the area local authority (if different from the placing authority) of the admission to/discharge from the Home of any child.